Getting started

 Loading data

 DataAnalyzr provides multiple options for connecting with your data.
 Whether you are working with data files in CSV, Excel, JSON, etc. formats, or you want to connect to an online database in Redshift, or perhaps you have a local SQLite database, there is an option for you.
+The class method used to connect with data isget_data

 .